Skip to main menu Skip to content Skip to footer

 DBT: What Is Dialectical Behavior Therapy?

-A treatment for teenagers with serious trouble managing emotions
+A treatment for children and teenagers with trouble managing emotions

 Writer: Juliann Garey